aiera-inc/aiera-mcp/aiera_api_responses.md

       "bloomberg_ticker": "AMZN:US",
       "sector_id": 1,
       "subsector_id": 259,
       "description": "Amazon.com, Inc. engages in the retail sale of consumer products and subscriptions in North America and internationally.
-It operates through three segments: North America, International, and Amazon Web Services...", "country": "United States of America",
+It operates through three segments: North America, International, and Amazon Web Services.
+The company also manufactures and sells electronic devices, including Kindle, Fire tablets, Fire TVs, Rings, and Echo and other devices.", "country": "United States of America",
       "created": "2017-06-01T00:00:00",
-      "modified": "2025-12-22T11:01:49",
+      "modified": "2025-12-23T18:01:27",
       "status": "active",
       "leadership": [
         {